Timișoara: Geography

 Timișoara is located at the intersection of the 45th parallel north with the 21st meridian east.
-As a mathematical position, it is in the northern hemisphere, almost equally distant from the north pole and the equator, and in the eastern hemisphere, using Central European Time.
+As a mathematical position, it is in the Northern Hemisphere, almost equally distant from the North Pole and the equator, and in the Eastern Hemisphere, using Central European Time.
 The local time of the city (considered after the meridian) is 1 h 25' 8" ahead of the Greenwich Mean Time, but it is 34' 52" behind the official time of Romania (Eastern European Time).

-Timișoara lies at an altitude of 90 metres on the southeast edge of the Banat Plain, part of the Pannonian Plain, near the divergence of the Timiș and Bega rivers.
+Timișoara lies at an altitude of 90 meters on the southeast edge of the Banat Plain, part of the Pannonian Plain, near the divergence of the Timiș and Bega rivers.
 The waters of the two rivers form a swampy and frequently flooded land.
 Timișoara developed on one of few places where the swamps could be crossed.
 These constituted a natural protection around the fortress for a very long time and favored a wet and insalubrious climate, which spread plague and cholera and kept the number of inhabitants relatively low, preventing civic development.
 With time, these rivers were drained, dammed and diverted.
 Due to the hydrographical projects undertaken in the 18th century, the city no longer lies on the Timiș River, but on the Bega Canal.
 This improvement of the land was made irreversible by building the Bega Canal (started in 1728) and by the complete draining of the surrounding marshes.
-The city lies only 0.5 to 5 metres above the water table, which disallows the construction of tall buildings.
+The city lies only 0.5 to 5 meters above the water table, which disallows the construction of tall buildings.
 The rich black soil and relatively high water table make this a fertile agricultural region.

 Taken as a whole, the relief of Timișoara appears as a relatively flat, monotonous surface, the smoothness of the surface interrupted only by the Bega riverbed.
 Researched in detail, the relief of the city and its surroundings presents a series of local peculiarities, represented mainly by deserted meanders, micro-depressions and ridges (generally made of coarse materials).
 These are the result of the deposits in the area of the Timiș and Bega rivers, before their drainage, regularization and damming (concretized altimetrically by modest bumps, which do not exceed anywhere, the interval of 2–3 m).